stevertaylor/gw_catalog_mining/README.md

 Users can open the included `jupyter` notebook using by typing `jupyter notebook results_toymodel.ipynb` in a terminal.
-Individual cells can be executed by pressing `Shift + Tab`.
+Individual cells can be executed by pressing `Shift + Enter`.

 ## Requirements